yoitsop/op-external-plugin-release/README.md

 - Displays a notifcation upon challenge request
 - Displays a timer with the remaining countdown until a round starts
 - Displays a timer of when you're able to use overheads when an opponent uses a dragon scimitar special attack
-- Displays the N-Range/Mage count of current visible members in the CC

 Keypress Spammer: